Lockdown hobbies & activities for elderly women

 If you’re looking for a one-off project, The Crafty Gentleman is your man!
 Starting with his love of crafts, Mike began blogging his arty projects as a sideline, and now he’s dedicated a large part of his life to creating content for hobbies that everyone can enjoy at home.
 He prides himself on creating step by step unique projects, encouraging men to partake in most craft projects.
 We particularly love his blog on ‘Craft Projects to do while in Self-Isolation’, which has home-makes on many different levels.

-Lockdown and 2020, in general, has been pretty tough on us all so although we can mention many hobbies for women at home, the main purpose is to release some happy hormones and get yourself away from the glum feeling.
+Lockdown and 2020, in general, has been pretty tough on us all so although we can mention many ideas for activities for elderly women at home, the main purpose is to release some happy hormones and get yourself away from the glum feeling.

-Physical activities that release happy hormones can include:
+Physical activities that are good ideas for activities for the elderly and that release happy hormones can include:

 - Dog Walking

-All of these are great for reducing stress and improving wellbeing.
+All of these are great ideas for activities for the elderly for reducing stress and improving wellbeing.
 These activities can also reduce panic, anxiety and possible ease stress-related illnesses, which makes them especially important at the moment.
 They could even help with memory loss, focus, and concentration.

 If you're not used to being active, you could start with a walking meditation (walking and focusing on your breathing in and out), or perhaps a 5-minute meditation exercise first thing in the morning or last thing at night.
 Take a look at our blog on meditation for some inspiration.